UOA-COMPSCI719-S2-2024/cs719-examples/example-04-multi-page-apps/README.md

 # CS719 - Multi-page applications

-This project contains several examples from the "Svelte II" lecture, along with helpful comments.
+This project contains several examples from the lecture on multi-page applications, along with helpful comments.

 In this project, you can see the following: